PioneeringTechLab/laravel-sudo/README.md

 This is just an example, of course, but the above route group would first ensure that the individual is authenticated before attempting to access the sections.
 If the individual is authenticated, they would then be greeted with a password re-prompt if "sudo mode" is not currently active based upon the criteria set forth in the [Sudo Criteria](#sudo-criteria) section.

 **NOTE**: Please **do not** protect routes with a `GET` method using the `sudo` middleware as the request is re-sent using the original HTTP method and data (and hence the password would become part of the URL in a `GET` submission).
 Use some kind of role authorization check or policy on `GET` routes instead.
+You are free to use the middleware on `GET` routes if you wish but please keep that caveat in mind.

 ### Sudo Middleware